OpenRTX/openrtx.github.io/NVM.md

 ## Low-level driver

 This layer implements the low-level drivers required to use the memory device.
-Those drivers are often not exclusive to the NVM sybsystem.
+Those drivers are often not exclusive to the NVM subsystem.
 This can be an SPI driver, I2C driver, ... .
 Those should be initialized in the init function of the memory device.